IAS 41, policies, IFRS 13 disclosures biological assets, forestry

 The preparation of consolidated financial statements in accordance with IFRS requires management to make estimates, judgements and assumptions that affect the reported assets and liabilities, as well as the disclosure of contingent assets and liabilities at the reporting date and the reported income and expenses during the period.
 These estimates, judgments and assumptions might have a significant impact on the amounts recognised in the consolidated financial statements.
 The estimates are based on historical experience and various other assumptions that are believed to be reasonable and reflect management’s best estimates, though actual result and timing could differ from these.
 The estimates, judgements and assumptions are reviewed regularly and updated if there are changes in circumstances or as a result of new information.
 The accounting items presented below represent those matters which include the most estimation uncertainty and exercise of judgement.
 More details are included in the respective notes.

-• Property, plant and equipment, intangible assets and right-of-use assets and Goodwill – note 2.3 Depreciation, amortisation and impairment charges
+• Property, plant and equipment, intangible assets and right-of-use assets and Goodwill – note 2.4 Depreciation, amortisation and impairments

 • Post-employment benefits – note 3.3 Post-employment benefit obligations